DrewDrabek/terraform-manage-script-AWS/README.md

 ## Notes

-- Allows to the following:
+- Allows to do the following:

     - pull tfvars
     - upload tfvars